 Mirabel from Encanto Debuts at Magic Kingdom

-Magic Kingdom’s new ride
+Magic Kingdom’s new rides

 The opening of the Tron coaster will hopefully mean the triumphant return of the Walt Disney World Railroad.
 How many other parents are like us, and can’t believe it’s been over four years since the train circled Magic Kingdom?!

-Harmony Barber Shop Reopening
+Harmony Barber Shop and Bippidi Boppidi Boutique Reopening

-A mainstay of Magic Kingdom Park since opening day, Harmony Barber Shop is opening its doors once again on July 31 for the world’s most magical haircut.
+A mainstay of Magic Kingdom Park since opening day, Harmony Barber Shop opened its doors once again on July 31 for the world’s most magical haircut.
 Many parents have made it their tradition to have their child’s first haircut right here on Main Street USA.
 It’s a special spot in the park that maintains a small town charm that this part of Magic Kingdom still holds.